Natural Health Products

 - maintain good health through its antioxidantantioxidanta chemical substance that prevents cellular damage from free radicals properties

-Coenzyme Q10 supplements may help people with a long-standing history of heart failure to reduce symptoms like shortness of breath and swelling of the feet, and it may reduce the likelihood they will need to be admitted to the hospital.
-This antioxidant should never be used alone for heart failure, but it may be helpful when taken with other heart failure medications.
-When used soon after a heart attack, coenzyme Q10 may decrease the risk of a further heart attack.
+Early evidence suggests that coenzyme Q10 supplements may help people with a long-standing history of heart failure.
+But this antioxidant should never be used alone for heart failure, but it may be helpful when taken with other heart failure medications.
+When used soon after a heart attack, coenzyme Q10 may decrease the risk of a further heart attack, but more research is needed.

 Supplementation may also be beneficial in people with high blood pressure.